rbilter/glove-and-mitten/README.md

 # Glove and Mitten

-A creative project for developing YouTube ep## Getting Started
+A creative project for developing YouTube episodes featuring the characters Glove and Mitten in their adventures.

+## Getting Started

 1. Read [Series Bible](series-bible.md) for character guidelines
 2. Explore [Project Structure](project-structure.md) for organization
 3. Use `make help` to see available automation commands
-4. Start creating episodes using saga templates in `stories/sagas/`s featuring the characters Glove and Mitten in their adventures at Accessory Academy.
+4. Start creating episodes using saga templates in `stories/sagas/`

 ## Project Overview